Loan shark: Description

 Because loan sharks operate mostly illegally, they cannot use the legal system to collect their debts; therefore they often resort to enforcing repayment by terms of blackmail and threats of violence.
 Historically, many moneylenders skirted between legal and criminal activity.
 In the recent Western world, loan sharks have been a prominent feature of the criminal underworld.

-Loan sharking is not to be confused with predatory lending with extremely high interest rates such as payday or title loans, which is sometimes considered to be "loan sharking" or at least unfavorably compared to loan sharking by critics, regardless of whether it is legal.
-A key difference between "traditional" loan sharking and predatory lending is that lenders allegedly engaged in the latter practice are expected to stay within the law when making and collecting loans, and thus the debate on such practices often focuses on whether they are ethical as opposed to whether they are legal.
+Loan sharking is sometimes conflated with lawful high interest predatory lending services such as payday or title loans..
+A key difference between loan sharking and predatory lending is that lenders engaged in the latter practice generally stay within the law when making and collecting loans, and thus the debate on such practices often focuses on whether they are ethical as opposed to whether they are legal.
 However, laws regulating lending practices vary so widely between jurisdictions (even in the same country, particularly between states in the United States) that particular practices that might be technically legal (if arguably unethical) "predatory lending" in one jurisdiction might be considered illegal "loan sharking" if attempted in an identical manner in a different locale.